Deepak Tijori: Directorial career

 Tijori made his directorial debut in 2003, with an adult film about male strippers Oops!
 He was also credited as the producer and the writer.
 The film was produced on a budget of ₹2.5 crore and considered controversial because of the subject matter and initially it faced troubles with the Central Board of Film Certification.
 The film was released in two versions – Hindi and English.
 India Today called Tijori's direction amateurish and termed the film "an example of brave new breed".
 Oops! did not receive favourable reviews but proved to be a turning point in actress Mink Brar's career.
 His next directorial venture was Fareb (2005), starring sisters Shilpa Shetty and Shamita Shetty.
 Like his previous film, Fareb too had troubles with the censor board and was given A certificate implying that it was to be viewed only by adult audience.
 It received negative reviews.
 In the same year, he directed the thriller Khamoshh...
 Khauff Ki Raat featuring Shilpa Shetty, Juhi Chawla, Rakhi Sawant and debutante Kainaaz Perveez.
 The film received mixed response.
 The following year Tijori directed the comedy Tom, Dick, and Harry (2006).
 In a review for India Today, Anupama Chopra called it the year's worst film.

 Tijori's thriller Fox starring Arjun Rampal and Sunny Deol was delayed due to production issues.
 Upon release in September 2009, the film received poor reviews.
 In the same year it was announced that Tijori would direct a Vikram Bhatt-produced film titled Bhaag Johny.
-The cast included Muzzamil Ibrahim and 2 new actresses.
+The cast included Muzzamil Ibrahim and 2 new actresses - Zoa Morani and Mandana Karimi.
 During the film's shooting, Ibrahim had to leave the film due to his differences with Tijori and subsequently the film was shelved for a brief period.
 The following year, Bhatt announced that he himself will direct the film, there would be a different lead actor and Tijori would play the role of a Pakistani policeman.
 Two years later it was reported that Tijori would direct Vikram Bhatt-produced film Love Games.
 His next directorial was an adult suspense thriller titled Dare You, starring debutante Alisha Khan who was selected after an audition of more than 800 girls.
 The film's poster was the first of its kind and featured the lead actress showing her middle finger.
 However, Tijori left the project due to creative differences with the film's producers.
 In 2013, he directed the film Rock'In Love which featured Hanif Hilal and Sandeepa Dhar in lead role.
 Do Lafzon Ki Kahani starring Randeep Hooda was Tijori's last directorial project.